 Bard de Vries, Chairman of the DATEX II Technical Group and Chairman of the SRTI Working Group noted that "The DATEX II community considers it a fundamental responsibility to ensure that the provision of security related data is supported by the interdependent data standards used.
 Harmonization and interoperability between the exchange chain is fundamental to reliable information provision as such.
 With this version 3 document an important step has been taken: new stakeholder communities have been involved and relevant future harmonization topics have already been identified.
 It is great to have a coalition of key players joining forces and contributing greatly to road safety for all."

-The SRTI profile in EU harmonized DATEX II that allows users to customize their implementations to their own requirements while maintaining interoperability on common parts with other users is available on the DATEX II documentation portal.
+The SRTI profile in EU harmonized DATEX II that allows users to customize their implementations to their own requirements while maintaining interoperability on common parts with other users is available here.